tinkoff-mobile-tech/droidherd/README.md

 - quotas for clients
 - API to be able to customize running emulators for each client

-## How to run

-Demo helm template with all required configuration placed in demo folder.

-[README](.deploy/demo/helm/README.md) contains additional details how to install it.

-Be aware that android emulators itself are not a part of the service — you can use any ones which you found or developed by yourself.
-For demo purposes service use google android images.

-### Local

 ## How it works
 Service contains 2 main components: rest controller to serve API requests from clients (and admin) and operator.